 Pregnant Student/Birth-Parent: refers to the student who is or was pregnant.
-This policy and its pregnancy-related protections apply to all pregnant persons, regardless of gender identity or expression.
+This policy and its pregnancy-related protections apply to all pregnant persons.

 Reasonable Modifications (for the purposes of this policy only): changes in the academic environment or typical operations that enables pregnant students or students with pregnancy-related conditions to continue to pursue their studies and enjoy the equal benefits of Herzing University.